Long Live Pitman's Shorthand banner text

 • Most of them are written on the line, regardless of the first vowel of the contraction or any added prefix.

 • Many of them stand for two or three variations on the word, and as these are always different parts of speech, ambiguity is avoided.
 Lists below show some of these sets, for ease of practising.
-You can always add an extra disjoined Ell, Tee, Dee (for -ly and past tenses) or other suffix to the basic contraction, if you felt it was necessary for greater clarity.
+See also Past Tenses below for disambiguation where necessary.

 • Derivatives can be formed by adding a prefix, suffix, hook, circle, loop, halving, etc, to the contraction.
 These additions are generally (but not always) vocalised but the contraction part of the outline remains unvocalised.
 Some of the "-ively" variations are not entirely consistent in the extent of their vocalisation, but the exact dictionary versions are given here; in any case you will not need to vocalise the outlines during normal writing.